bolt/boltforms/doc/fields/text.md

 Percent Field
 -------------

-This renders am HTML number input and converts the inputted percentage to a decimal value.
+This renders an HTML number input and converts the inputted percentage to a decimal value.
 It also adds a percentage sign after the form input.

 ```yaml
     percentage: